mdlacasse/Owl/RATE_MODELS.md

 #### `dataframe`

 Sequential rates read from a pandas DataFrame (no year column).
+Programmatic use only — DataFrame cannot be serialized to TOML.

 | Parameter | Required | Type | Description |
 |-----------|----------|------|-------------|